WebStorm 2024.2 Help

 You can find the script for running WebStorm in the installation directory under bin.
 To use this script as the command-line launcher, add it to your system PATH as described in Command-line interface.

-WebStorm opens the file in the LightEdit mode, and displays a notification indicating that the command line is waiting for the opened file to close.
+WebStorm opens the file in LightEdit mode and displays a notification indicating that the command line is waiting for the file to be closed.

 the Command line waiting notification

-Even though the LightEdit mode doesn't support all of the WebStorm editor coding assistance, you can still use basic editing features and basic menu options.
+Even though the LightEdit mode does not support all the WebStorm editor coding assistance, you can still use basic editing features and menu options.

-• Use the main menu to open recent files, show the line numbers, whitespaces, extend the code selection, and so on.
+• Use the main menu to open recent files, show the line numbers, whitespaces, reformat code, extend the code selection, and so on.

 When you edit a file, the blue color indication on the tab shows that the file content was changed.